smokeballdev/api-docs/docs/documentation/Creating-a-Matter.md

 ```

 Take note of the Contact’s `id` returned in the response, we’ll need that when creating a matter.
-Alternatively, if the contact already exists in Smokeball, you can query for it, to find it’s id
+Alternatively, if the contact already exists in Smokeball, you can query it to find it’s id.

 > ### _Tip!_
 >